Walmart+ Hidden Fees and Extra Costs in 2026

 Pay one membership fee, get free delivery, free shipping, and a few extra perks.

-But that is where people get sloppy.
-Walmart+ can still cost more than expected if your order pattern does not match the rules.
+But that’s where the math gets sloppy.
+Walmart+ can still cost more than expected when your order pattern doesn’t match the rules.

 If you mostly place solid grocery or household orders over $35, Walmart+ can still be a strong value.